tomwu3/kemono-dl/README.md

 Hash check before skip existing files. (default: False)
 `--[no-]dupe-check`
 Look for same index file with similar name and compare to server hash to prevent duplicate downloads.
 Works only for naming schemes starts with index, for now (maybe). (default: True)
-> *notice: idk if last two args works together or not, i'll never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*
+> *notice: idk if two args above works together or not, i'll probably never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*

 `--[no-]force-unlisted`
 Still try to request api if user is not found in creators list.
 Use carefully. (default: False)
 `--retry-403 COUNT`
-When get 403 (possibly because of DDoS-Guard), retry without session up to `COUNT` times. (default: 0)
+When get 403 (possibly because of DDoS-Guard), retry without session up to `COUNT` times. *This mitigation is probably long-outdated as the situation seems self-solved.* (default: 0)
 `--[mo-]fp-added`
 Filter posts by added date instead of published date.
 Override behavior of --date --dateafter --datebefore. (default: False)